 The bottom line is that ESG is something investors will increasingly consider making a part of their portfolio.
 From both an ethical and a growth standpoint, the development of socially and environmentally responsible investing is encouraging, making it increasingly difficult to ignore.
-We’ll discuss the financial viability of it next but, in terms of growth and popularity, ESG very much in vogue.
+We’ll discuss the financial viability of it next, but in terms of growth and popularity, ESG is very much in vogue.

 How profitable is ESG investing?

 Of course, when people invest, they do it to protect and grow their wealth.
 ESG, as a proposition, will only succeed if the returns available to investors are (at least) comparable to those associated with more traditional investments.

 Historically, ESG investing has come with a perceived performance trade-off that has put a lot of investors off.
 On a fundamental level, any limitations put on the opportunities available to investors could have a negative impact.
 This is becoming less of an issue on an almost weekly basis, though, with new funds launching in line with rapidly increasing demand.
 In fact, this perceived trade-off is something of a fallacy in 2021.